Eve M. Badger, DVM

 Camilla Van Liew, DVM

 Dr. Van Liew’s professional interests include a strong background in abdominal ultrasound and a desire to provide quality and compassionate care for her patients and clients.
-She is looking forward to developing a flexible, gastrointestinal endoscopy center at West Ashley Veterinary Clinic.
-She feels that ultrasound and endoscopy are imaging modalities that should be part of the comprehensive services available to clients.
+She feels that ultrasound and other imaging modalities should be part of the comprehensive services available to clients.

 Grayson Hudgins, DVM